 There are situations when confidentiality may be breached.
-While there is no legal obligation to inform patients of the limits of confidentiality, some argue that there is an ethical duty to do so.
+While there is no legal obligation to inform patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
+Clinician–Patient Relationship of the limits of confidentiality, some argue that there is an ethical duty to do so.

 Discussion of PHI for clinical purposes is covered under HIPAA, including:

-The clinician must use the information to act according to the patient’s best interests if a situation arises where the patient is unable to provide consent of disclosure:
+The clinician Clinician A physician, nurse practitioner, physician assistant, or another health professional who is directly involved in patient care and has a professional relationship with patients.
+Clinician–Patient Relationship must use the information to act according to the patient’s best interests if a situation arises where the patient is unable to provide consent of disclosure: